ravirajhere/Ravirajhere.github.io/README.md

-# Ravi Raj — Portfolio & Author Website
+# Ravi Raj — Portfolio

-Personal website of **Ravi Raj Singh** — full-stack developer and author from Patna, India.
+Personal portfolio of **Ravi Raj** — full-stack developer from Patna, India.

 Live: [ravirajhere.vercel.app](https://ravirajhere.vercel.app)

+**Companion project:** [Author Website + Book Reader](https://github.com/ravirajhere/author-website) — for readers of "A Boy Who Never Thought".

 ---

 ## About

-A hand-written portfolio + book reader, now with a serverless backend.
-Built without frameworks.
-Every line of HTML, CSS, and JavaScript written by hand.
+A hand-written portfolio for recruiters and collaborators.
+Built without frameworks — every line of HTML, CSS, and JavaScript written by hand.
+Now with a serverless backend for contact, PDF generation, and live GitHub stats.

-**What's inside:**
-- **Portfolio** — for recruiters and collaborators
-- **Book reader** — 11 chapters, English + Hinglish
-- **Author site** — for readers
-- **Serverless API** — 5 endpoints for contact, PDF, newsletter, and live stats
+**Built by hand.
+Since 2024.**

 ---